Skip to main content

 Logging

-• Log drivers (Fluentd, Splunk) can ship these logs to a central system.
+• Log drivers (Fluentd, Splunk, CloudWatch) can ship these logs to a central system without changing your application code.

 Graceful Shutdown

-Handle SIGTERM signals in your application to shut down cleanly (close DB connections, finish requests).
+Handle SIGTERM signals in your application to shut down cleanly — close database connections, finish in-flight requests, flush caches.
+Without this, users experience dropped connections and you risk data corruption.

-• Docker sends SIGTERM, waits 10s (default), then sends SIGKILL.
+• Docker sends SIGTERM first, waits 10 seconds (default --stop-timeout), then sends SIGKILL.

 4. The “Golden Rules”